andreyputilovmaterial/DMS-Flatout-py/README.md

 To get it started, just edit the BAT file and insert the name of your map.

-Apply AA on your MDD first!!!
+If you need to repeat the structure of AA-generated SPSS, apply AA on your MDD now.

 Then, start the BAT file.
 As a result, it will generate:
 `mdd_map_R123456.xlsx_filled_with_script.xlsx`